Mike Locken is freelance operative.

 Locken was probably the best there was until a mistake by a junior agent lets in an assassin whose gun shots ends Locken's career and nearly his life.
 But it is just the start of the next stage in the life of a man who won't stay dead.
 Six months of recovery, a brace on his knee he must always wear, and an elbow that still doesn't work right, he didn't think he would have another life but he does and he is planning to make the most of it.

-Unlike the book covers which proclaim Locken as a CIA agent, he is for the length of the series, a free agent, hired by different agencies to handle exceptional jobs, especially when they do not want blame to come back on them in case of failure.
+Unlike the cover blurbs which proclaim Locken as a CIA agent, he is for the length of the series, a free agent, hired by different agencies to handle exceptional jobs, especially when they do not want blame to come back on them in case of failure.
 Because of his injuries, a lot of the people he works with and against do not believe he is as good as he is.
 They are wrong.
 In many cases, they are dead wrong.